The social share image for the jmwhitworth/PrismPress Github repository

 Allowing updating within WordPress will allow anyone else who adopts this plugin to update the software without the need to manually install new releases.
 This isn’t an issue for me as I use Composer to manage my WordPress websites, but this isn’t so common for most WordPress deployments.

-Adding a better text area for coding is a quality of life change that I think will be nice from a useability point of view.
+Adding a better text area for coding is a quality-of-life change that I think will be nice from a usability point of view.
 While, as I mentioned earlier, the intention isn’t for someone to write code within a PrismPress block, for small functions it might be easier.
-It’s currently easy to do so as well, but a slightly larger area for previewing what you’re typing, it might just feel a little nicer to work with.
+It’s currently easy to do so as well, but with a slightly larger area for previewing what you’re typing, it might just feel a little nicer to work with.

 Summary